 Focus on Only Few Deals, Not Every Deal

 When I first got into management and started doing sales pipeline coaching with my reps I just assumed that I had to get through every opportunity in the pipeline in every meeting.
 Soon I discovered that this was a total waste of time.
 The focus of the meetings became more about quantity and only scratching the surface on all deals and less about the quality of the coaching and making an impact.
 Instead, only focus on a few deals in your coaching sessions but make sure you do a deep dive into those deals.
 By doing a deep dive you should be digging into exactly what the rep is going to say and do to compel the client to take the next step in the sales process.
 You should also play out scenarios with your rep to ensure they're prepared to handle customer objections, competitive threats and other customer curve ball questions.
 In short, don't skip over the details.
 This is where deals are won and lost.

 A common pitfall sales managers run into when facilitating a sales pipeline coaching session is they focus on the past instead of coaching to the present and future.
 For example, sales managers will often focus on asking reps what events have transpired with the opportunity up until that point in time and then they tell the rep what to do next.
 This is not coaching.
 Remember, managing is about directing and telling people what to do where as coaching is about empowering people, exploring the possibilities and looking into the future.
 Be sure to coach your reps on how they are going to handle their upcoming meetings or calls with their customers in order to compel them to take action and ultimately make a final decision.

-What is your methodology for coaching reps and gaining genuine buy-in?
-How do you coach your sales reps to the stages of your sales funnel?
+How are you coaching your sales reps to their sales pipeline?
 Let's start a conversation.
 Please share your thoughts in the comments section below.